 The Orangutan Care Centre and Quarantine (OCCQ), close to the village of Pasir Panjang and Tanjung Puting National Park, was founded in 1998 and is managed and supported by Orangutan Foundation International (OFI).
 There are over 100 employees who come from Pasir Panjang itself and the surrounding villages.
 The sanctuary therefore is one of the main employers in the region.
 The vets and laboratory staff are also from Indonesia.

 The OCCQ currently takes care of over 300 orangutans.
 Most of them are orphans whose mothers were killed by poachers.
 Others, mostly older animals, were caught in palm oil plantations or during their escape from burning forests.
 Others were confiscated from private households.

 As orangutans normally stay with their mothers until about eight years of age, reintroduction into the wild is only possible from this age on.
 Until then they need to be cared for within the sanctuary while they acquire the knowledge necessary for survival in the wild.
-To assist their learning, adjacent to the sanctuary there is an area of forest in which these juveniles are able to practice climbing, building nests, and foraging.
+To assist their learning, there is an area of forest adjacent to the sanctuary, where the juveniles are able to practice climbing, building nests, and foraging.

 Keeping animals in enclosures not only means a limitation on space but also can lead to a loss of natural behavior and activities.
 Because of regular feeding, for instance, the animals are not forced to look for food as they would in the wild, where foraging is a very important part of daily life.
 Boredom for the animals can result – and they may even become apathetic.
 To counter this, the sanctuary tries to provide animals who cannot leave their enclosures with enrichment activities.